Everyone knows you should have multiple streams of income.

 Some income streams are a lot more passive than others.

-Chapter 3 will deal with more hands-on income streams and Chapter 4 will deal with more passive ones.
+Below, chapter 3 will deal with more hands-on income streams and chapter 4 will deal with more passive ones.

 The fundamental difference between an income stream and a passive income stream is the nature of earning the money more specifically, the time commitment.

 It is completely possible to turn an income stream into a passive income stream.